illescasDaniel/Matrix-Cplusplus/README.md

 # Matrix-Cplusplus (dev)
 Matrix Class in C++ made with the STL vector class.

-Dev branch, expect more some bugs.
+Dev branch, expect some bugs.